Johnson Matthey PLC

 -The Company is an international specialty chemicals company aimed at promoting sustainability.
 Its principal activities involve developing catalysts for reducing vehicle emissions, efficiently processing, and transforming natural resources such as oil, gas, biomass, and platinum group metals, and focusing its development on emerging market opportunities including hydrogen and fuel cell technologies.

--For the fiscal year ended March 31, 2023, the Company is organized into 5 operating segments:
+-As of the fiscal year ended March 31, 2024, the Company is organized into five operating segments as follows:

-• Value Businesses: A portfolio of businesses are not within the core portfolio, including Battery Systems, Medical Components and Diagnostic Services.
+- Value Businesses: A portfolio of businesses is not within the core portfolio, including Battery Systems, Medical Components and Diagnostic Services.

 Competitors